 Aerojet is forming a European subsidiary that will use indigenous manufacturing and engineering talent to produce in-space thrusters and propulsion systems, the Sacramento-based company announced July 9.
 The new entity, European Space Propulsion, will be based in Northern Ireland.
 Work is to be conducted jointly with Thales Air Defense Ltd. of Belfast, a division of Thales UK, which will provide manufacturing assembly and test capabilities.
 Aerojet will furnish engineering-support ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Aerojet, Thales U.K. Plan European Space Propulsion Subsidiary".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Aerojet, Thales U.K. Plan European Space Propulsion Subsidiary".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.